As always, my Review FAQ is in my blog, check it out if you want to know more info on how I do my reviews.

 Secondly, there's a huge issue with the big reveal at the end.
 The show gives little to no clues about who the Extra One is, and while it makes for an interesting twist, it's a huge Ass Pull.

 If this anime gets one thing right, it's the art.
-Fluid, dynamic, well-planned, and fitting the theme well, I loved the art in the show.
-There are few times of conspicious CG (mostly in the vehicles), but it only gets really bad at one part in the middle fo the series.
+Fluid, dynamic, well-planned, and fitting the theme well, I loved the art direction.
+There are few times of conspicious CG (mostly in the vehicles), but it only gets really bad at one part in the middle of the series.
 I did have one niggling complaint about the art direction, though; many times, characters will be having a dialogue, and the "camera" will shift to completely random characters doing their thing.
-While not hard to piece together, it's a but distracting.
+While not hard to piece together, it's a bit distracting.
 This isn't enough of an issue for me to dock points, however.

 The intro music was too odd at first, but over the twelve episodes it grew on me.
-I do with is had been done in a higher quality program (or better yet, live), because the MIDI-like recording is a bit of a downside for me, as a music buff.
+I do wish it had been done in a higher quality program (or better yet, live), because the MIDI-like recording is a bit of a downside for me, as a music buff.

 The outtro song is deliciously dissonant, when considering that many episodes end in a death of some sort, with only a quick fade to black between the two.
 The sweet but melancholy vocal and piano track provides a huge contrast to the violence of the episode itself.
 At first this was distracting, but again, I grew to love it.

 The in-episode music failed a bit for me though.
 While often written well from a musician's standpoint, I found the over-use of Scare Chords to be a downside.
 Remembering the axiom "Nothing is Scarier", often times it is more effective to leave the music a dissonant interval rather than busting out an overly-loud, dissonant screech.